confidential-computing/governance/diversity-and-inclusion-policies.md

 stage.

 Each project is expected to develop an inclusive and diverse community.
 The means and specific goals may vary by project.
-The project's mentor is one resource available to assist in this area.
+The project's liaison is one resource available to assist in this area.
 A short list of additional resources and recommendations is provided in this document as an aid to projects.
 Projects are welcome to utilize additional resources as fit the needs of their